e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 the reasoning that rejected them.

 Entries are identified as `D-nnn`.
 Identifiers are stable and never reused;
-they preserve the row numbers of this log's earlier table form, which the spec still cites as "row N" (a pending sweep converts those citations to `D-nnn` links).
+they preserve the row numbers of this log's earlier table form.
+The spec and its companions cite entries by identifier, as links into this file.
 Entries appear in numeric — that is, chronological — order.

 Each entry states its **current** position under a fixed set of fields:
 **Status** (`ratified`, or `superseded → D-nnn` when a later entry replaced